wundergraph/wundergraph/docs-website/src/pages/docs/tutorials/twitter-clone.md

 ## MongoDB SetUp

 WunderGraph supports multiple databases.
-For this Demo, we will be using MongoDb.
+For this demo, we will be using MongoDb.

 Geting started with the MongoDB is super easy.